UMN-Hydro/GSFLOW-GRASS/README.md

 docker exec -it CONTAINER ID bash
 ```
 This will give you a shell where you can type `grass` in order to start the software.

-Current set up doesn´t support GUI.
-You can therefore continue with the execution of GSFLOW-GRASS toolkits as indicated in the following steps using this shell. <!--This topic will be updated in order to enable the GUI function for the image-->

 ## Directory Structure